abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/6-PS-Strings.md

       - if we have enough of each character in the window, then we have a valid window
       - if not, then we need to slide the window **to the right** until we have a valid window

-- **Slow Solution** (checks the entire character count dictionary for each character in the string each time)
+- **Slow Solution** (checks the entire character count dictionary for each character in the string each time) -> `O(n^2)`, because we check the entire character count dictionary for each character in the string each time (it's good enough for interviews though!)

   ```py
   # O(n)